seanmartin59/Static-Site/src/content/pages/index.md

-# Welcome to My Site
+# Welcome to Sean's Blog

 This is a simple, fast, and modern website built with basic web technologies.